Scars and Markings Part 1

 Some Questions we Need to Make Socially Acceptable

-I find that being extremely inquisitive one of the most interesting parts about being a person.
-By taking on this attribute, you can learn until your brain explodes and you are only limited by the length of your creativity as to which you must use to extract the information you are thirsting for.
-Some times, I have found, this can be very disconcerting for the people around you as you dive deeper and deeper into subjects that might make some people uncomfortable but for myself I am just enjoying the lesson I am receiving.
-Some times people will think I am challenging them and ‘taking the piss’ but almost always I am very genuine although I am some what observant of someone who is bothered by my questions and I do enjoy testing the limits.
-Well for various reasons, I do not have too many fat friends and I would like to play out half of one of these conversations that I am talking about.
-I think many of these questions are for the really large people that need to live life a little differantly than the rest due to their condition.
+I find that being extremely inquisitive is one of the most rewarding things about being a person.
+By taking on this attribute, you can learn until your brain explodes.
+You are only limited by the vastness of your creativity which is the key to extract the information you are thirsting for.
+Sometimes, I have found, inquis-i-tivity can be very disconcerting for certain people around you as you dive deeper and deeper into subjects that might make someone uncomfortable.
+For myself, however, I am just enjoying the lesson I am receiving by watching that person squirm.
+Some times people will think I am challenging them and ‘taking the piss’ but almost always I am very genuine.
+I will say that I am observant of someone who is bothered by my questions and I do enjoy testing the limits.
+So moving on to the point… for various reasons, I do not have too many fat friends and I would like to play out half of one of these conversations that might make someone squirm.
+I think many of these questions are for the extremely large people that need to live life a little differantly than the rest due to their condition.

 You can deep fry anything and it will be good…